 Moldovans cast ballots in election between East and West

-BUCHAREST (AP) — Voters in Moldova were casting their ballots Sunday in a snap parliamentary election that is a choice between East and West.
+BUCHAREST (AP) — Voters in Moldova cast ballots Sunday in an early parliamentary election that featured sharp choices between pro-Western and pro-Russian factions.

-The vote was called by President Maia Sandu, who aims to gain a parliament made up of pro-Western reformists that have pledged to tackle corruption in the former Soviet republic and forge closer ties with the European Union.
+The vote was called by President Maia Sandu, who aims to gain a parliament made up of pro-Western reformists who have pledged to tackle corruption in the former Soviet republic and forge closer ties with the European Union.
+Moldova ranked 115th out of 180 countries in Transparency International’s 2020 Corruption Perception Index.

-It is a vote that could see the small nation of 3.5 million people — Europe’s poorest landlocked country between Ukraine and Romania — follow a pro-Western path of reform or form closer ties with Russia.
+The vote Sunday could see the nation of 3.5 million — Europe’s poorest country, landlocked between Ukraine and Romania — follow a pro-Western path or form closer ties with Russia.

 More than 3 million registered voters will choose between more than 20 parties, but the main battle will be between the pro-reform Party of Action and Solidarity, or PAS, and a pro-Russia bloc made up of Socialists and Communists.
-Only four of the 20 parties are expected to enter the country’s 101-seat legislature.
+Only four of the 20 parties are expected to gain enough support to enter the country’s 101-seat legislature.

-“The situation in our country can be changed,” Sandu wrote online Saturday.
+“The situation in our country can be changed,” Sandu wrote online.
 “The Republic of Moldova has a chance to take care of its citizens.”

-Sandu hopes this election will lead to a parliament she can work with to enact reform.
-She has promised to clean up corruption, fight poverty and strengthen relations with the EU.
+Sandu has promised to clean up corruption, fight poverty and strengthen relations with the EU.
+Moldova signed a deal in 2014 with the EU on forging closer ties, but high levels of corruption and lack of reform have stunted development.

 “Today you choose your future: Go vote!”
 Sandu said Sunday.